But what is an image alt tag? Why is it important for ADA compliance and SEO? And how do you write a good one?

 No Keyword Dumps

 People used to recommend filling your image alt tags with SEO keywords to try and boost your search ranking.
+That’s exactly the wrong way to do alt text SEO.
 While it is a good idea to use relevant keywords in your alt tags, it is not appropriate to have a list of all of your page’s keywords in your images.
 That would become frustrating and possibly unusable for someone using a screen reader.

 No extra characters or descriptors